Cherokee Nation (1794–1907): People

-The Delaware
+Delaware

 In 1866, some Delaware (Lenape) were relocated to the Cherokee Nation from Kansas, where they had been sent in the 1830s.
 Assigned to the northeast area of the Indian Territory, they united with the Cherokee Nation in 1867.
 The Delaware Tribes operated autonomously within the lands of the Cherokee Nation.

-Natchez people
+Natchez

 The Natchez are a Native American people who originally lived in the Natchez Bluffs area.
 The present-day city of Natchez, Mississippi developed in their former territory.
 By the mid-eighteenth century, the Natchez people were defeated by French colonists and dispersed from there.
 Many survivors had been sold (by the French) into slavery in the West Indies.
 Others took refuge with allied tribes, one of which was the Cherokee.

-The Shawnee
+Shawnee

 Known as the Loyal Shawnee or Cherokee Shawnee, one band of Shawnee people relocated to Indian Territory with the Seneca people (Iroquois) in July 1831.
 The term "Loyal" came from their serving in the Union army during the American Civil War.
 European Americans encroached and settled on their lands after the war.

 In 1869, the Cherokee Nation and Loyal Shawnee agreed that 722 of the Shawnee would be granted Cherokee citizenship.
 They settled in Craig and Rogers counties.